Markusdreyer/react-workshop/step-by-step.md

   <details>
   <summary>:one: Adding the header</summary>

-  <br>Now that we have our simple button, we want to add a header, a text at the top of the page, we want to write "`Your Name`'s Magic Cookbok".
+  <br>Now that we have our simple button, we want to add a header, a text at the top of the page, for example "`Your Name`'s Magic Cookbok".
   Components in react can however only return one main parent element.
 A parent element is an HTML-like element that contains one or more child elements.
 The child elements are nested within the parent element and are considered to be a part of the parent element.

   For example: